projectatomic/atomic-site/docs/docker-building-rhel-images.md

     # cd httpd
     # cp mysite.tar .

 Create the Dockerfile.
-This Dockerfile assumes a base image called rhel7:
+This Dockerfile assumes a base image called rhel:

-    FROM rhel7
+    FROM rhel
     MAINTAINER A D Ministator email: admin@mycorp.com

     # Update the image with the latest packages (recommended)